Establishment and Functions

 Dennis Byles (Senior Data Analyst)

-Melanie Hull (Legal Policy Researcher)
+Melanie Hull (Legal Policy Officer)

 Catherine Jeffreys (Senior Publications and Website Officer)